shreyash7218/BlogHub_Frontend/README.md

 Frontend client for the **BlogHub** platform — a full-stack blogging application built with React.js.

+## 💡 My Approach to Solving the Problem

+To build the frontend for BlogHub, I focused on creating a clean, intuitive, and responsive UI using ReactJS and Tailwind CSS.
+Here's how I approached it:

+Understanding the User Flow:
+I broke down the platform into key pages like Home, Post Detail, Dashboard, Login/Register, and Create/Edit Post.
+This helped define a clear routing structure using React Router.

+Rich Text Integration:
+I integrated CKEditor 5 as the rich text editor for blog post content, following the official React integration guide.
+This added a polished writing experience for users.

+Component-Driven Development:
+I created reusable components like BlogCard, BlogEditor, Navbar, and CategoryFilter to keep the codebase modular and maintainable.

+State and API Handling:
+React Context was used to manage user authentication state, while Axios handled all API communication with the backend.
+Conditional rendering helped protect private routes.

+Responsive Design:
+Using Tailwind CSS, I ensured the application looked great on both mobile and desktop.
+The design was kept minimal to prioritize readability and ease of navigation.

+Search and Filtering:
+I implemented frontend-based search functionality using dynamic filtering across blog post titles and content, and added category-based filters for better content discovery.

 ## 🚀 Features

 - 🔐 User authentication (register, login, logout)